+'''

-''' [Write Service]
+[Splitter Service]

-router_options=master
+type=service

+router=readwritesplit

 servers=dbserv1, dbserv2, dbserv3

 user=maxscale

-passwd=96F99AA1315BDC3604B006F427DD9484 '''

-[Read Service]

-router_options=slave

-servers=dbserv1, dbserv2, dbserv3

-user=maxscale

 passwd=96F99AA1315BDC3604B006F427DD9484

+'''

-This completes the definitions required by the services, however listening ports must be associated with the services in order to allow network connections.
+This completes the definitions required by the service, however listening ports must be associated with the service in order to allow network connections.
 This is done by creating a series of listener sections.
-These sections again are named for the convenience of the administrator and should be of type listener with an entry labelled service which contains the name of the service to associate the listener with.
-Each service may have multiple listeners.
+This section again is named for the convenience of the administrator and should be of type listener with an entry labelled service which contains the name of the service to associate the listener with.
+A service may have multiple listeners.